 With a regularization term added to the error equation, minimizing the error means not just minimizing the error in the model but also minimizing the number of terms in the equation.
 This will inherently lead to a model with a worse fit to the training data, but will also inherently lead to a model with fewer terms in the equation.
 Higher penalty/term values in the regularization error create more pressure on the model to have fewer terms.

-How Can I Make Sense of My Model?
+How to Make Sense of My Multiple Regression Model

 This is another reason it’s important to keep the number of terms in the equation low.
 As we add more terms it gets harder to keep track of the physical significance (and justify the presence) of each term.
 Anybody counting on the commute time predicting model would accept a term for commute distance but will be less understanding of a term for the location of Saturn in the night sky.